ErtasBunyamin/Trading_BotV2/README_EN.md

 - Dynamic take-profit and trailing-stop levels adjust with volatility and signal strength
 - Adaptive opportunity trigger lowers the threshold after missed moves
 - Missed opportunities are marked on charts and summarized with potential profit
+- Profit table compares realized profit with expected profit if missed trades were taken
 - EMA cross and volume breakout detection trigger initial trades with a small position which can pyramid as the trend confirms
 - Sells may override the signal strength and liquidate the entire position when the expected profit exceeds 2%